A Manin-Mumford theorem for the maximal compact subgroup of a universal vectorial extension of a product of elliptic curves: Introduction

-where $D_t$ is the specialization of $D$ at (a suitable) $t$, as a family of Pellian equations parametrized by $T$.
-Families of this kind were studied extensively by Masser and Zannier (see for example \cite{simple}) and they introduced a method to study the qualitative behaviour of such families of equations.
-Now, if the family of elliptic curves defined by $Y^2=Q$ is isotrivial and $(*)$ does not have a generic solution then Theorem \ref{iso} provides an explicit bound, depending only on the degree of $T$, for the number of $t \in T(\C)$ such that $(*)$ has a solution (see \cite[Theorem 3]{Pell}).\\
+where $D_t$ is the specialization of $D$ at (a suitable) $t \in T(\C)$, as a family of Pellian equations parametrized by $T$.
+Families of this kind were studied extensively by Masser and Zannier (see for example \cite{simple}) and they introduced a method to study the qualitative behavior of such families of equations.
+Now, if the family of elliptic curves defined by $Y^2=Q$ is isotrivial and \eqref{pell} does not have a generic solution then Theorem \ref{iso} provides an explicit bound, depending only on the degree of $T$, for the number of $t \in T(\C)$ such that \eqref{pell} has a solution (see \cite[Proposition 1.2]{Pell} and its proof in Section 3 of \cite{Pell}).\\

 We expect our method to extend to certain real subgroups of universal vectorial extensions of abelian varieties.
 This will be carried out in later work.
 However the effectivity is then not so clear.
 We also expect the method to work in other situation such as intersections of algebraic varieties with certain real subtori of abelian varieties. \\